joonarafael/ohte/documentation/user_manual.md

 #### **Force Refresh Stats**

-Option to force the statistic refresh sequence (mainly for debugging purposes).
+Option to force the *statistic refresh sequence* (mainly for debugging purposes).

 #### **Ignore / Include Free Mode Games**

-Select whether to include the Free Mode games in the statistics calculations or not. **Current preference is indicated in the title of the content (tab first row).
+Select whether to include the Free Mode games in the statistics calculations or not. **Current preference is indicated in the title of the content (tab first row)**:

 <img src="./images/um_ignore_free.png">